acrylian/zenponsive/README.md

 </div>
 ```

-However if you have several rows of columns and each column is not the same height as with e.g. thumbnails you need to wrap them to reset the floating so they appear as intended and not disturb the following rows.
+However if you have several rows of columns and each column is not the same height as with e.g. thumbnails you need to wrap them to reset the floating so they appear as intended and not disturb the following columns.

 ```html
 <div id="zp-wrapper" class="zp-w960">